n0rthl1ght/ahwt/README.md

 - Microsoft Office hardening settings

 Generated output is always a `.bat` file intended to be reviewed and then run on the target Windows machine.

+EMET installer you can get in release section

 ## Supported Targets